 The clinical effectiveness and cost-effectiveness of using TTE is a function of the mixture of these four patient groups within the patient population, which is itself a function of 1) the true proportion of patients with a clinical prediction score of zero who have LA ABN and are thus at substantially higher stroke risk than predicted (‘True Proportion High Risk’ or TPHR); and 2) the sensitivity and specificity of TTE in identifying TPHR individuals.
-The derivation of these four patient groups in the population mix is defined in Table 2 below.
+The derivation of these four patient groups in the population mix is defined in Table 2.
 Within the context of the model, the baseline strategy (no TTE) can be considered a diagnostic strategy with a sensitivity of zero and a specificity of one, so the baseline population mix is comprised of TPHR% false negative and 1-TPHR% true negative.

 Data sources used in model

-A full list of the information used to populate the parameters in the model, including event risks, costs and utilities, is presented in Table 3 below.
+A full list of the information used to populate the parameters in the model, including event risks, costs and utilities, is presented in Table 3.

-Modeling the long-term implications of the decision
+Modeling long-term events

 Prescribing an OAC means reducing the risk to the patient of suffering a stroke, but introducing the risk of causing a potentially fatal major bleeding event.
 Three mutually exclusive outcomes could result from a stroke: death, a dependent state, and an independent state.
 Each outcome has different utilities, probabilities and costs.
 Similarly, three mutually exclusive outcomes could result from a major bleeding event: death, an intracranial (IC) bleeding event, or a non-intracranial (NIC) bleeding event (assumed to be a gastrointestinal bleed).
 The severity of an IC bleed can vary substantially, and this variation of outcomes was itself simulated using data based on outcomes categorized by GOS score following traumatic brain injury.
 The full methodology used to produce these estimates is presented elsewhere.
 (7)

-The model is dynamically updated when events occur that affect an individual’s CHADS2 score, or other characteristics that affect their stroke or bleed risk.
-For example at age 75 their CHADS2 score increases by one point.
-A stroke leads to an increment of two points on the CHADS2 score.
-If a patient suffers a major bleeding event, they stop being prescribed the OACs, leading to the risk of bleeds reducing to zero, but the risk of stroke increasing.
-If a patient experiences a stroke and is not already taking an OAC, they are prescribed OACs, provided they have not experienced a previous bleeding episode.
+The model is updated when events occur that affect an individual’s stroke or bleed risk.
+Examples of such events are: becoming 75 years of age: experiencing a stroke:. withdrawal of an OAC following a major bleed It was assumed that If a patient experiences a stroke and is not already taking an OAC, they are prescribed OACs, provided they have not experienced a previous bleeding episode.
 If a patient suffers a severe intracranial haemorrhage (Glasgow outcome scale category 2) as a result of taking OACs, their life expectancy was reduced to a maximum of 3.6 years with no QALY gain.
 (8) Additionally, the risk of a major bleeding event when taking dabigatran (150mg twice daily) was also assumed to change at the age of 75, as indicated by recent evidence comparing dabigatran with warfarin.
 (9)

-The estimate costs and QALYs associated with the simulated patient experiences following both baseline (without TTE) and comparator (with TTE) strategies were used to calculate the incremental cost effectiveness ratio (ICER) of the comparator strategies compared with the baseline strategies, and so the cost-effectiveness of TTE in this context.
+The estimated costs and QALYs associated with the simulated patient experiences following baseline (without TTE) and comparator (with TTE) strategies were used to calculate the incremental cost effectiveness ratio (ICER) of the comparator strategies compared with the baseline strategies, and so the cost-effectiveness of TTE in this context.
 The probability that the addition of TTE is cost-effective at a wide range of maximum acceptable incremental cost effectiveness ratios (MAICERS) is presented in the form of cost-effectiveness acceptability frontiers (CEAFs).
 (10)